 Can a dependent be insured under the benefits plans of both parents?

 The answer is, dependent children can be covered under both parent's plans if both parents have family benefits coverage.
 Coordination of benefits comes into play as to which parent’s plan pays 1st and which one pays 2nd.
-COB rules determine that the benefits plan of parents with the 1st birthdays in the calendar year will always act as the first payer of claims for their children.
-Any amounts not covered are then directed to the other parent’s plan as their second payer of claims.
+COB rules determine that the benefits plan of the parent with the 1st birthday in the calendar year will always act as the first payer of claims for their children.
+Any amounts not covered are then directed to the other parent’s plan as the second payer of claims.

 If the application for coverage is made after the 31 day window, the insurance carrier has the right to refuse coverage.
 If coverage is granted, it will be effective as of the date of approval and usually have a restriction added to any dental claims in the first 12 months of coverage.